Nine states charge no income tax. Which one actually costs you less?

 Texas ranks 6th in property tax nationally at 1.60%.
 On a $450K home: $7,200/yr in property tax alone.
 A California resident earning $120K pays roughly $10,200 in state income tax but only $3,195 in property tax.
 The net advantage of Texas only appears above around $180K household income.

 New Hampshire has no income tax on wages and no sales tax.
-But property taxes average 1.86%, 4th highest in the nation.
+But property taxes average 1.86%, fourth highest in the nation.
 On a $465,000 median-priced home: $8,649/yr.
-A retiree with $70K income and a $500K home pays more in property tax in NH than in income tax they would owe in most states.
+A retiree with $70K income and a $500K home pays more property tax in NH than they would owe in income tax in most states.

 Enter your financial details to see your estimated total state and local tax burden in every state, ranked from lowest to highest.
-Income tax is only part of the picture.
+Income tax is only one column.

 $